wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.9.5.1 =
+= 1.9.5.2 =
-* Added improved compatibility for Fast Secure Contact Form plugin, added workaround for PHP bug in `mb_substr()` function on some servers, fixed an activation error, made various code improvements, and updated the spam filters.
+* Compatibility fixes for WordPress 4.2.3, compatibility improvements for Gravity Forms, certain BuddyPress themes and 3rd party registration pages, made various other code improvements, and updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==